-Members of Illini Baseball Squad Embracing Cryptocurrency Craze
+Illini Baseball Squad Embracing Current Cryptocurrency Craze

 Bitcoin.
 Dogecoin.
 Ethereum.
 The cryptocurrency craze is currently sweeping the nation, and it’s absolutely huge among college kids.
 This past weekend, Doge true believer and advocate Elon Musk hosted Saturday Night Live, and by doing so took general interest in crypto to new heights.
 This comes on the heels of the NFL Draft, where the first overall pick, Trevor Lawrence, partnered with an app that paid his signing bonus entirely in crypto.

 Zoomers are really into it, and that includes family members of mine who are currently enrolled at the University of Illinois; as well as their friends.

-It’s also a hot topic of dicussion amongst members of the Illinois Fighting Illini baseball team.
+It’s also a hot topic of discussion amongst members of the Illinois Fighting Illini baseball team.

 “I talk about it a lot, my team is really big on that,” said shortstop Branden Comia by phone.
 “And I just kind of listen in, but I haven’t really put any money into it.”

 Comia, one of the players with higher MLB Draft stock on the Illini, is a finance major at the Gies School of Business.
 Like this article’s author, he freely admits that he doesn’t fully understand cryptocurrency, and the block chain technology upon which it runs.

-Note: Editor’s note: with Illini baseball season having just begun again, no MLB spring training action to speak of and Cryptocurrency persistently remaining in the headlines, we re-up this piece from this past May